Skip to Main Content

 Planning Your Visit

 Koa Poke is located at Calle San Antonio 6, in Gijón's Centro district, a short walk from the city's main commercial streets and accessible from the waterfront within ten to fifteen minutes on foot.
 The counter format typically operates on a walk-in basis, making it a practical lunch option for those already in the city centre rather than a destination requiring advance planning.
-Current contact details and hours are leading confirmed directly on arrival or through local search, as specific operational information is not available in our records at time of publication.
-The format is inherently accessible, without the booking pressure or formal etiquette requirements that govern a tasting-menu restaurant like Martin Berasategui in Lasarte-Oria or the structured service of Ricard Camarena in València.
-The meal here is self-paced, low-ceremony, and built for the kind of visit you do not need to schedule two months in advance.
+Current contact details and hours are best confirmed directly on arrival or through local search, as specific operational information is not available in our records at time of publication.
+The format is inherently accessible, without the booking pressure or formal etiquette requirements that govern a tasting-menu restaurant.
+The meal here is self-paced and low-ceremony.

 What It’s Closest To